Plan a Cruise My Trips Port Guides Featured Cruises

 Kabira Bay

-A picturesque bay renowned for its emerald green waters, white sandy beaches, and lush surroundings.
-Visitors can enjoy glass-bottom boat tours to observe the vibrant coral reefs and marine life without swimming, as swimming is prohibited due to strong currents and jellyfish.
+Kabira Bay is a stunningly beautiful bay renowned for its emerald green waters, white sandy beaches, and lush surroundings.
+It's famous for its glass-bottom boat tours, which allow visitors to observe the vibrant coral reefs and tropical fish without getting wet, as swimming is prohibited due to strong currents and pearl cultivation.

 2